awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 ```

 **Important**
-Using environment variables for the password is recommended to ensure no sensitive information is stored in the input file\.
+We recommend using environment variables for the password to ensure that no sensitive information is stored in the input file\.
 If your input file contains sensitive information, make sure that you delete it after use\.